UofS-Pulse-Binfo/tripal_ws_brapi/docs/topics/override_call/override_call.rst

 1. To override the $call_payload_key of the source call, set the value of the property **$call_payload_key**.
-2. Extend the class to whichever the type of call.
+2. Extend the class identical to the type of call of the source call.
 3. Finally, set the source call by specifying the module it is hosted followed by the version number then the call title.
 For example, the call – mygermplasm that mimics germplasm call, located in tripal_ws_brapi module: